tealblend/tealblend.github.io/tealblend.github.io/dataworks-tutorial.md

 ####**Selecting the data for refinement**####
 1. Click the **`Refine and Copy`** under the Task section.

-2. Choose the dashDB connection that you have just created and you would a see several schemas inside dashDB.
+2. Choose the dashDB connection that you have just created and you will see several schemas inside dashDB.

 3. We will be using the sample schema created by dashDB which is **`GOSALESHR`**.